Bread 🍂

 5 g

-Caustic soda 4% (40 g sodium hydroxide to 1 litre of water)
+4% sodium hydroxide solution (40 g sodium hydroxide to 1 L water)

 Bulk Fermentation:

-- Put all the ingredients, starting with the milk, into the food processor and knead on a low setting.
-After about 2-3 minutes of kneading, increase the kneading speed and continue kneading the dough for 10-12 minutes.
+1. Place all the ingredients, starting with the milk, into the food processor and knead on a low setting.
+After kneading for about 2–3 minutes, increase the speed and continue kneading the dough for 10–12 minutes.

-- Then test the dough with the window test.
+2. Then check the dough using the window test.
 If the dough is still sticky and tears, continue kneading until it passes the window test.
-Due to the long proofing time, this is a fairly firm dough, don't worry.
+Due to the long proving time, the dough will be quite firm at this stage – don’t worry.

-- Shape the dough into a ball and put it back into the food processor.
-Then cover the dough with cling film and leave to rise at room temperature for 1 hour.
+3. Shape the dough into a ball and place it back in the food processor.
+Then cover the dough with cling film and leave it to rise at room temperature for 1 hour.

-- After 1 hour, portion into 90 g pieces of dough.
-Shape the dough pieces by hand on an unfloured work surface into evenly sized round balls.
+4. After 1 hour, divide the dough into 90 g portions.
+Shape the dough portions by hand into evenly sized round balls on an unfloured work surface.

-- Place the shaped pieces of dough on a baking tray lined with baking paper with sufficient space between them, cover with a pastry cloth and place in the fridge for 18-24 hours (or overnight).
+5. Place the shaped dough pieces on a baking tray lined with baking paper, leaving enough space between them, cover with a tea towel and leave in the fridge for 18–24 hours (or overnight).

-- Prepare the sodium hydroxide solution in a medium-sized bowl.
-If not already mixed, always add the water first and then the sodium hydroxide.
+6. Prepare the caustic soda solution in a medium-sized bowl.
+If you haven’t already mixed the ingredients, always add the water first and then the sodium hydroxide.

-- Using gloves, dip the dough pieces individually into the caustic soda solution for 5-6 seconds and allow to drain well.
+7. Wearing gloves, dip each dough piece into the lye solution for 5–6 seconds and allow to drain thoroughly.

-- Preheat the oven to 220 degrees top/bottom heat.
+9. Preheat the oven to 220 degrees (top and bottom heat).

-- Cut the leavened dough pieces crosswise with a sharp knife, with the blade at about 45 degrees.
+10. Using a sharp knife, make a cross-shaped cut in the proofed dough pieces, holding the blade at an angle of about 45 degrees.
 If necessary, sprinkle a little pretzel salt over the dough pieces.

-- Bake the rolls in a preheated oven for approx. 15-17 mins. until crispy.
+11. Bake the rolls in a preheated oven for about 15–17 minutes until crispy.

-- After baking, sprinkle or brush the buns with a little water while they are still hot to give them a nice shine.
+12. Once baked, sprinkle or brush the rolls with a little water whilst they are still hot; this will give them a lovely shine.

 Last modified: Feb 18, 2024, 06:33 PM